ftlabucsd/FEDUPP/README.md

 3. Generate FR1 and Reversal Learning analyses
 4. Save figures to `figures/FR1/` and `figures/REV/`
 5. Print statistical test results

 ---

+## 🧠 Detailed Introduction and Documentations

+For detailed workflows of the notebook and descriptions of functions FEDUPP includes, please [Read more details here](Overview.md)

+---